darnodo/infra-scripts/README.md

 ## Requirements

-- Fresh Debian 11/12 installation
+- Fresh Debian 12/13 installation
 - User with sudo privileges (do not run as root)
 - Internet access

-## License

-MIT